candebellavita/vkompth/MAXI_J1348-630/README.md

 To start the fit of the 2 coronas at the point where we ended with a 1-corona model, in this `.xcm` file we set all the parameters of the second corona equal to those of the first corona and the phase of the oscillations of the second corona with respect to the first one equal to 0.
 By doing this, the dual-corona model reproduces the case of a single corona.
 (Notice that in this case the rms values are not multiplied by the factor but have the true errors, and hence the chi^2 is bigger than in the previous example.)

-We know untie the parameters of the second corona (you can check the number of the parameters with `show all` or `show tied`) and free the phase between the 2 coronas:
+We now untie the parameters of the second corona (you can check the number of the parameters with `show all` or `show tied`) and free the phase between the 2 coronas:

 ```
 XSPEC12>untie 2 4 6 8 10 13 ; thaw 14